energywave/multinotify/.github/README.md

 # Dependencies
  - [Alexa Media Player](https://github.com/custom-components/alexa_media_player) only if you want to play announcments on Alexa devices
- - [Companion apps for Android or iOS](https://companion.home-assistant.io/) only if you want notifications to the apps.
+ - [Companion apps for Android or iOS](https://companion.home-assistant.io/) only if you want notifications to the apps. (note: **app ver.
+2022.8 or later required for Android**)
  - Specific `set_state` python script (needed only for Alexa and Google Home/TTS announcments):
     - [File from @xannor repo](https://github.com/xannor/hass_py_set_state) or